DevJSter/StealthPass-Docs/Readme.md

 - **Anonymous Users**: Encrypted wallet addresses and secure ticket validation through FHE.

 ### 2. **Anonymity with FHE**
-Encryptix uses Fully Homomorphic Encryption (FHE) to provide anonymity for users opting for the "Anon Ticket" option.
+StealthPass uses Fully Homomorphic Encryption (FHE) to provide anonymity for users opting for the "Anon Ticket" option.
 This ensures:
 - The encrypted holder address is stored on the blockchain.
 - Ciphertext is securely stored on-chain using the Inco platform.
 - Event organizers can verify encrypted tickets without revealing user identities.